-- 2.24 Resources As a result of the COVID-19 pandemic the Council has had to invest a considerable sum to upgrade its network infrastructure and security arrangements to enable the move to home working.
+- 2.23 Resources As a result of the COVID-19 pandemic the Council has had to invest a considerable sum to upgrade its network infrastructure and security arrangements to enable the move to home working.
 WG has agreed to pay 50% of such costs from the Hardship grant up to the end of June.
 Any further expenditure past this date will have to be 100% funded by the Council.
 This means that the Council will need to find funding of around £293k to cover the shortfall in the investment it has undertaken to facilitate homeworking from revenue and it is proposed that the ICT Fund will be used to cover this gap.
 Due to the COVID-19 pandemic there has been a loss of income from the Registrars Service and land charges of around £100k.
 WG has considered that this income has been delayed rather than lost and therefore has only provided funding for 50% of the claim for Registrars for quarter 1.
-They have also advised that the situation will be reviewed during February 2021 and therefore it is not clear at this stage of the level of any year end adverse variance. - 2.25 Regeneration There was a loss of income during quarter 1 including rent from commercial tenants and potential Countryside parks takings, however, WG is providing funding for this period.
-A claim for the second quarter losses is due to be submitted to WG shortly.
-Any potential overspend for this Division will be mitigated where possible by staff cost savings due to delays in the recruitment process during the pandemic. - 2.26 Development Management Due in part to COVID-19 disruption in March, along with a large influx of planning applications in the latter part of 2019/20 there was a large carry forward of fees into 2020/21.
-This position has helped the fact that there was a sharp drop off in fee income received during the first quarter which was £100k lower than the equivalent period last year.
-It is hoped that as lockdown eases this position will improve.
-In addition, it is anticipated that the
+They have also advised that the situation will be reviewed during February 2021 and therefore it is not clear at this stage of the level of any year end adverse variance. - 2.24 Regeneration Income receipts within this Division remain below target due to the pandemic, but loss of income claims submitted to the Welsh Government during quarters 1 and 2 have greatly assisted the position.
+Losses included Q1 rent from some commercial tenants' rent holidays as well as countryside parks takings for activities, car parking fees and venue hire for the year to date.
+If such losses continue to be funded by WG through to the end of the year it is anticipated that this budget should outturn within budget. - 2.25 Development Management Despite early concerns, planning fees and building regulation fees have been largely unaffected by the pandemic and income levels are broadly in line with profiled targets.
+This has likely been assisted, in the case of planning fees, by the Welsh Government's announcement of an increase in planning application fee rates as of 1st August 2020.
+Hence, at this point we are forecasting a breakeven budget this year. - 2.26 Private Housing The pandemic has badly affected the Disabled Facility Grants activity as clients, often vulnerable by the very nature of the grants, have understandably been anxious about having officers and contractors enter their properties since March.
+Actual fee income to November is currently £29k against a profiled income of £95k for the period.
+The Authority has however been successful in claiming lost fees back as part of the lost income claims to the WG, based upon equivalent income for the same period in 2019/20.
+Should this WG funding continue to year-end it is anticipated that this service will break even. - 2.27 Rent Allowances It is anticipated that based on existing trends the overspend at year end could be around £230k.
+This is due to the migration of Housing Benefit claims over to universal credit, impacting on the subsidy the Council receives on its overpayments.
+If required at year end funding will need to be transferred from the Welfare Reform reserve.